The Cleansing Hour: Release

 The Cleansing Hour first screened at the Strasbourg European Fantastic Film Festival on September 18, 2019, followed by its official world premiere at Fantastic Fest the next day.
 The movie went on to screen at several film festivals, including its UK premiere at FrightFest on March 6, 2020.

-The film was released to streaming service Shudder in 2020.
+The film was released on the streaming service Shudder on October 8, 2020.